elugens/hello-javascript/docs/browser-related-questions/browser-document/attributes-properties.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, multi-word attributes case sensitive in dataset properties.
+  <div><strong>Interview Response:</strong> Yes, multi-word attributes are case-sensitive in dataset properties.
 We should use camel-cased styling when we are using dataset properties.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />